Telehealth licensing requirements and interstate compacts

 - U.S. States and Territories Modifying Licensure Requirements for Physicians in Response to COVID-19 (PDF) — from the Federation of State Medical Boards

-- COVID-19 Related State Actions — from the National Telehealth Policy Resource Center
+- COVID-19 Related State Actions — from the National Policy Center - Center for Connected Health Policy

 - Provider Bridge from the Federation of State Medical Boards — a comprehensive directory of resources to help health care providers navigate state licensure requirements during COVID-19 and future public health emergencies.